RimMirK/RimMirK/README.md

 ---

 ### 🧩 RimMirK's Telegram Bot Template
+> This is exactly the basis on which I write my bots.

 A clean and simple **starter template** for building Telegram bots with async TeleBot.
 Includes intermediate structure with splitting code for files, middlewares, translations(multi-langage bot), error handling and more — perfect for fast prototyping.